-To take advantage of the Member rate, applicants must be a full Member of The Association in good standing when the application is submitted; the difference between the Member and non-member rate will not be refunded if a membership is subsequently purchased by an applicant who was a non-member at the time of completion of the application.
-For more information regarding membership in The Association, please visit The Association Membership page.
+To take advantage of the Member rate, applicants must be an Animal Welfare Professional Member of The Association in good standing when the Exam Prep package is purchased; the difference between this Member rate and other rates will not be refunded if a membership is subsequently purchased by an applicant who was not an Animal Welfare Professional Member at the time of package purchase.
+For more information regarding membership in The Association, please visit The Association's Membership page.

-Applying for Certification
+Applying for Certification (Updated 6-2021)